| species | R Documentation |

 Creates a species, which is defined by its niche parameters and its colonisation/extinction functions.

-Note that for gaussian functions in multiple variables, scale
+Note that for gaussian functions in multiple variables, scale is always a scalar, but

-must be a location vector of length nx
+location must be a location vector of length nx, and width must be a variance covariance

-matrix with dim = c(nx, nx)
+matrix with dim = c(nx, nx).

 The resource use function is set automatically by default, but can be set to an arbitrary function; see resource use functions for details on how this function should behave.